A248/DazzleConf/docs/Annotations.md

 ## Other Annotations

-### @ConfSerialiser and @ConfValidator
+### @ConfSerialisers and @ConfValidator

-Both these annotations take a class as an argument.
-To instantiate it, DazzleConf will use either its static no-arg `getInstance()` method (if it exists) or its public no-arg constructor.
+Both these annotations take a class or classes as an argument.
+DazzleConf will instantiate the target classes using either a static `getInstance()` method (if it exists) or the public no-arg constructor.

-*ConfSerialiser* specifies a class implementing *ValueSerialiser*.
-ValueSerialiser is to be used for implementing custom types; it is concerned with deserialising and serialising from a string.
+*ConfSerialiser* is placed on a configuration interface and specifies classes implementing *ValueSerialiser*.
+ValueSerialiser is to be used for implementing custom types; it is concerned with deserialisation and serialisation.
 URLValueSerialiser is one usable implementation serving as a good example.
+All the ValueSerialisers instantiated by *ConfSerialiser* will apply to the configuration entries in that configuration interface which the annotation is placed on.
+Note that nested config sections do not "inherit" this annotation.

-*ConfValidator* specifies a *ValueValidator* applying to the configuration entry. *ValueValidator* is designed to validate a value once it has been deserialised.
+*ConfValidator* is placed on a configuration entry and specifies a single class implementing *ValueValidator* applying to the entry. *ValueValidator* is designed to validate a value once it has been deserialised.

 ### Range annotations